lurumad/IdentityServer4.Samples/Quickstarts/6_AspNetIdentity/readme.md

-# Quickstart #5: OpenID Connect Hybrid Flow Authentication and API Access Tokens
+# Quickstart #6: IdentityServer and ASP.NET Identity

-This quickstart adds support for Google authentication.
+This quickstart uses ASP.NET Identity for identity management.